nicolas-iskandar/Password-Generator/README.md

 ## Installation

-1. Download the extension from Github
+1. Download the folder from Github
+2. Unzip the downloaded package if needed
-2. Open Chrome and navigate to the Extensions settings (chrome://extensions/)
+3. Open Chrome and navigate to the Extensions settings (chrome://extensions/)
-3. Enable Developer Mode in the top right corner
+4. Enable Developer Mode in the top right corner
-4. Click on the "Load unpacked" button in the top left corner
+5. Click on the "Load unpacked" button in the top left corner
-5. Navigate to the downloaded folder and select it
+6. Navigate to the extension's folder and select it

 The Password Generator extension is now ready to be used.